 We are not promised a life free from struggle or strife.
 Some of the most rewarding experiences we will have in life come with the price of hard work, difficult encounters, and painful choices.

 There are times in my life as a business owner when I need to ask an employee to account for poor performance.
 There are moments in my marriage when my husband and I have to talk about hard things.
-There have been periods as a parent when I have to confront my children about their behavior.
+As a parent, I sometimes have to confront my children about their behavior.
 During these times I need the wisdom of heaven, the love of an accepting God, and the fortitude of a Champion.

 I will face difficult choices, things that make me uncomfortable, and decisions that are scary.
 And yes, even things I absolutely hate to do.
 I will have to take on all of these to get the kind of life I am dreaming of.